Nikephoros II Phokas: Western wars

-Eastern Wars
+Eastern wars

 From 964 to 965, Nikephoros led an army of 40,000 men which conquered Cilicia and conducted raids in Upper Mesopotamia and Syria, while the patrician Niketas Chalkoutzes recovered Cyprus.
 In the spring of 964, Nikephorus headed east.
 During the summer he captured Anazarbos and Adana before withdrawing.
 Later that year, Nikephoros attempted to quickly take Mopsuestia, but failed, returning to Caesarea.
 It was around this time that Niketas Chalkoutzes instigated a coup in Cyprus, which at the time was a shared condominium between the Byzantines and the Arabs.
 In the summer of 965, the conquest of Cilicia began in earnest.
 Nikephorus and Tzimiskes seized Mopsuestia July 13, while Leo Phokas invested Tarsus and Nikephoros and Tzimiskes arrived soon after.
-Nikephoros won a pitched battle against the Tarsiots, routing their forces with his "ironclad horsemen", referencing the Byzantine cataphracts.
+Nikephoros won a pitched battle against the Tarsiots, routing their forces with his cataphracts.
 Within a fortnight, on August 16, Tarsus surrendered.
 Nikephoros allowed the inhabitants to depart unharmed before the city was plundered by his army.
 With the fall of these two strongholds, Cilicia was in the hands of the Byzantines.

 Tarsus surrenders to Nikephoros Phokas (seated).

 In June 966, Sayf al-Dawla and the Byzantines held an exchange of prisoners at Samosata.
 In October 966, Nikephoros led an expedition to raid Amida, Dara and Nisibis, then marched towards Hierapolis, where he took a relic with the image of Jesus to be later placed in the Church of the Virgin of the Pharos in Constantinople.
 A detachment sent to Barbalissos returned with 300 prisoners, after which Nikephoros raided Wadi Butnan, Chalcis, Tizin and Artah, and finally laid siege to Antioch, abandoning the project after eight days due to a lack of supplies.